FieldMarshallVague/radix-mock-up/chat-with-piers.md

 - Can you clarify how people are incentivised to host nodes?

   - I understand the price will be kept steady via supply management.
+I can see token being earned, but if they don't appreciate, won't that deter investor-techies?